tgdwyer/tgdwyer.github.io/_chapters/haskell2.md

     _             -> print $ name ++ " not found in database"
 ````

-Here we use the wildcard `_` to match any other possible value, in this case, there is only one other value, `Nothing`.
+Here we use the wildcard `_` to match any other possible value; in this case, there is only one other value, `Nothing`.

 ## Glossary